An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

 - MendMeShop Arnica Pain Cream for temporary relief of pain due to sore muscles and joints.

-- An Exercise & Stretching Plan to prevent muscle atrophy and shortened tendons.
-A proper plan will increase elasticity and strengthen the muscles of the hip and tendons of the hip.
+- An Exercise & Stretching Plan to prevent muscle atrophy and shortened tendons in the Hip joint.
+A proper plan will increase elasticity and strengthen the muscles and tendons in the hip, knee, and ankle.

 Conservative treatment tools just like these have been used successfully by thousands of hip injury sufferers - just like you.

-We believe the use of T•Shellz Wraps for effective treatment of soft tissue hip injuries is one of the most under-utilized home treatment options available on the market today.
-We have thousands of customers that have tried many options out there and have been amazed at how effective and fast the TShellz Wrap treatment can heal soft tissue injuries.
+We believe the use of T•Shellz Wraps® for boosting blood flow to soft tissue in the area of application is one of the most under-utilized home treatment options available on the market today.
+We have client after client that have tried many options out there and have been amazed at how effective and fast the TShellz Wrap treatment can relieve pain and increase blood flow in the hip.

 - Your pain will be reduced*.